 Pros | Cons |

-Suitable for drilling holes into various materials, including wood, metal and ceramic tiles. | Requires a workbench set up with a socket outlet nearby. |
+Suitable for drilling holes into various materials, including wood, metal and ceramic tiles. | Requires a workbench with a socket nearby. |

 Powerful motor and lever action apply more pressure at varying speeds. |

 #4.
-SDS Plus Rotary Hammer Drills
+SDS Rotary Hammer Drills

 A crankshaft-driven piston creates high air pressure when driven forward within its cylinder.
 This high air pressure pushes the hammer mechanism far more efficiently than standard hammer drills.